Time0o/BuenzliCoin/README.md

 | `/transactions/unspent`     | GET    | Query unspent transaction outputs  |
 | `/transactions`             | POST   | Add a new transaction              |

-The post endpoints expect input parameters in the form of JSON dictionaries.
+The post endpoints expect input parameters in the form of JSON dictionaries:

 * `POST /blocks`: